Leonardo DiCaprio and the Pussy Posse Went to a Children’s Play

-The passage of time is merciless and unyielding: It may appear to move slowly, until the day you wake up and realize that you’ve been swiftly and ruthlessly robbed of your youth.
-Take the members of the Pussy Posse, a group of actor friends helmed by Leonardo DiCaprio who spent their glory days of the ‘90s partying in clubs across the country and dating models.
-Today they’re — well, they’re still going to clubs and dating models in their 20s —- but they’re also taking part in some tamer, more age-appropriate activities.
+The passage of time is merciless and unyielding: it may appear to move slowly, until the day you wake up and realize that you’ve been swiftly and ruthlessly robbed of your youth.
+Take the members of the Pussy Posse, a group of actor friends helmed by Leonardo DiCaprio who spent their glory days of the nineties partying in clubs across the country and dating models.
+Today they’re – well, they’re still going to clubs and dating models in their twenties – but they’re also taking part in some tamer, more age-appropriate activities.

 For instance, DiCaprio, Kevin Connolly, and Lukas Haas showed up to support fellow Posse member Tobey Maguire on Sunday when his 10-year-old daughter, Ruby, starred in a children’s production of Beauty and the Beast.
 Magician David Blaine, who was a Posse member too, was also reportedly in attendance.

-It’s yet to be seen what sort of crisis this will kick off for Leo, since there’s probably nothing like spending your Sunday watching a bunch of kids sing an out-of-tune rendition of “Be Our Guest” to make you realize exactly how old you are.
+It’s yet to be seen what sort of crisis this will kick off for Leo, since there’s probably nothing like spending your Sunday watching a bunch of kids sing an out-of-tune rendition of “Be Our Guest,” to make you realize exactly how old you are.